jenkins-x/jx-community/TOC/README.md

    * Special elections in the case someone resigns or is impeached
    * Voter registration and requirements
    * Committee company representation quotas

- ### Transition Process

- This document will define how the bootstrap steering committe will transition to an elected TOC.

- The transition process must:
- * Organize, execute, and validate an election for replacing bootstrap members
- * Define the term lengths for elected TOC members
- * Organize the transition to an elected TOC so that not all members change out at once
-  * Possibly stagger the terms of the bootstrap committee members (ie, the first election would be for 3 committee members, the next election would be held to replace the remaining 2 original bootstrap committee members)
- * Provide documentation to enable the established practices of the committee to continue